 During the movie screening Playing With Fire, where a young lady expressed concern that she could not relate to the average “FI” person.
 During the Q&A there was a question about diversity in FI community (financial independence).
 It was in that theatre that I got serious about 400LB Elephant.
 A friend said, “The first part of your career is about creating success; the second part is about creating impact.”
 Financial literacy is my life passion and part of a journey to help a generation become debt-free.

 Early retirement is next for me.
-I want to spend more time with my family pursuing my goal of assisting people who are on their own financial freedom journey by sharing my story.
+I want to spend more time with my family while inspiring a generation to get out of debt.
 I’m going to put all my heart into teaching the masses about FI and helping other people to pay off debt so, in turn, they can spread the message to their inner circles.
-It’ll have a ripple effect where people aren’t afraid to discuss money and find a safe place to say out loud that they don’t know certain things about money.
+We address the elephant in the room so people aren’t afraid to discuss money.
+We create a safe place for people to ask money questions.
 With aging parents and starting a business, it’s nice not to have to deal with debt because just like many of you reading this, I’m still trying to figure this life thing out.